 In our home, we're typically feeding anywhere from 4 to 12 people.
 So I tend to store and freeze food in portions of four servings.
 One of the great things about preserving your own food, and baking and cooking from scratch is that you get to choose your portion and storage sizes to suit your household.

 For example, do you find you use only half a jar of spaghetti sauce at a time?
 And then race to use it all up before it goes bad?
-When you're canning with Bell mason jars, the solution is simple.
+When you're canning with Ball mason jars, the solution is simple.

 Just pick a smaller jar, then make and can your own spaghetti sauce!
 The same goes for jelly, jam, and just about anything else you'd store in a mason jar.